 Chapter 2.
 Understanding Red Hat OpenStack Platform High Availability Features

-- Pacemaker: By configuring virtual IP addresses, containers, services, and other features, as resources in a cluster, Pacemaker makes sure that the defined set of OpenStack cluster resources are running and available.
-When a service or an entire node in a cluster fails, Pacemaker can restart the resource, take the node out of the cluster, or reboot the node.
+- Pacemaker: By configuring virtual IP addresses, services, and other features as resources in a cluster, Pacemaker makes sure that the defined set of OpenStack cluster resources are running and available.
+When a service or entire node in a cluster fails, Pacemaker can restart the service, take the node out of the cluster, or reboot the node.
 Requests to most of those services is done through HAProxy.

-- HAProxy: When you configure more than one controller node with the director in Red Hat OpenStack Platform, HAProxy is configured on those nodes to load balance traffic to some of the OpenStack services running on those nodes.
+- HAProxy: When you configure more than one controller node with the director in Red Hat OpenStack Platform 8, HAProxy is configured on those nodes to load balance traffic to some of the OpenStack services running on those nodes.

 - Galera: Red Hat OpenStack Platform uses the MariaDB Galera Cluster to manage database replication.

 Highly available services in OpenStack run in one of two modes:

 - Active/active: In this mode, the same service is brought up on multiple controller nodes with Pacemaker, then traffic can either be distributed across the nodes running the requested service by HAProxy or directed to a particular controller via a single IP address.
 In some cases, HAProxy distributes traffic to active/active services in a round robin fashion.
 Performance can be improved by adding more controller nodes.

 - Active/passive: Services that are not capable of or reliable enough to run in active/active mode are run in active/passive mode.
 This means that only one instance of the service is active at a time.
 For Galera, HAProxy uses stick-table options to make sure incoming connections are directed to a single backend service.
 Galera master-master mode can deadlock when services are accessing the same data from multiple galera nodes at once.